f5devcentral/f5-bd-ansible-provisioner-docs/docs/build_environment.rst

    - The command mounts the repository's ``provisioner`` directory inside the container (``-v``) and passes AWS credentials as environment    variables (``-e``) to the container (the ``-e`` on the last line passes env variables to **ansible itself** and is not part of the      docker command).
    - Docker supports multiple methods to `pass environment variables to a container <https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file>`_
    - If the environment variable already exists, the ``-e VARIABLE`` construction prevents sensitive information from appearing in bash history or the running proc.
-   - Alternatively, If using an `AWS CLI credential file <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html>`_ a mapped volume could be used.
+   - Alternatively, if using an `AWS CLI credential file <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html>`_ a mapped volume could be used.
 For example:

    .. code::